On the Uniqueness of Kantorovich Potentials: Uniqueness

 Let $\pi\in\couple(\mu, \nu)$ denote an optimal transport plan under a continuous cost function $c$.
 Recalling the properties of the $c$-transform, any Kantorovich potential $f\in\CCc(\mu, \nu)$ satisfies $f(x) + f^c(y) \le c(x, y)$ for all $(x,y)\in\XY$ with equality if $(x, y)\in\partial_cf$.
 Fixing $(x, y)\in\supp\,\pi\subset\partial_cf$, this implies

 Therefore, if $\X$ is a smooth manifold (without boundary) and the functions $f$ as well as $x'\mapsto c(x', y)$ are both differentiable at $x$, it has to hold that

 by which we mean equality of the respective gradients in charts of $\X$.
-This relation determines the derivatives of Kantorovich potentials in the set $\pr_\X(\Gamma)\subset\X$, where we define
+This relation determines the derivatives of Kantorovich potentials in the set $\pr_\X(\Gamma_{\pi, c})\subset\X$, where we define

 In order to conclude uniqueness of $f$ up to constants from characterization \eqref{eq:equalgradients}, we will make use of the following auxiliary result.
 A proof is provided in \cref{app:proofs}. \begin{lemma}{}{lipschitzgradients} Let $M\subset \X$ be an open and connected subset of a smooth manifold $\X$ and let $f_1, f_2\colon M\to\RR$ be locally Lipschitz.
 If $\nabla f_1 = \nabla f_2$ on a set that has full Lebesgue measure in charts of $M$, then $f_1 - f_2$ is constant on $M$. \end{lemma} At this point, several considerations have to be taken into account. \begin{enumerate} \item The region $M \subset \X$ chosen for \cref{lem:lipschitzgradients} should have full $\mu$-measure, or it should at least be possible to uniquely recover the function $f$ from $f|_M$ on a set with full $\mu$-measure. \item The Kantorovich potential $f$ must be locally Lipschitz on $M$ in order for \cref{lem:lipschitzgradients} to be applicable.
 This also implies the existence of $\nabla f$ in a set of full Lebesgue measure in each chart (via Rademacher's theorem). \item The cost function has to be sufficiently smooth in its first argument along the transport.
-More precisely, $\pr_\X(\Gamma)$ must have full Lebesgue measure in charts of $M$.
+More precisely, $\pr_\X(\Gamma_{\pi, c})$ must have full Lebesgue measure in charts of $M$.
 Otherwise, relation~\eqref{eq:equalgradients} would not determine the gradients of $f$ suitably for application of \cref{lem:lipschitzgradients}. \end{enumerate}

 One immediate conclusion of the first point is the necessity of the condition $\closure(M) = \supp\,\mu$, without which some mass would be out of reach from the region $M$ controlled by the gradients.
 The second and third points stress that the cost function should be locally Lipschitz in its first argument, in a way that is inherited to $\CCc$.
-In order to choose $M$ properly for a general uniqueness statement, we recall the notion of induced regularity defined in \cref{sec:potentials} and set
+In order to choose $M$ properly for a general uniqueness statement, we recall the set $\Sigma_\pi \subset \supp\,\mu$ of points where induced regularity fails (\cref{def:regularity}).
+We know that this set is closed (see \cref{lem:notpartiallycompact} in \cref{app:proofs}), that $\supp\,\mu \setminus \Sigma_\pi \subset \pr_\X(\supp\,\pi)$, and that $\Sigma_\pi$ contains all points of discontinuity of $f|_{\supp\,\mu}$ for any $f\in \CCc(\mu, \nu)$ (see \cref{lem:regularitycompact}).